 GRIMM has long been helping to secure critical infrastructure through collaboration, conducting security assessments, and helping develop widely-used security frameworks.

-GRIMM has long roots working to secure critical infrastructure by conducting security assessments, and helping develop security framework standards including the Uniform Cost Accounting International Users Group Advanced Metering Infrastructure (AMI) Security and Smart Grid Security working group, and the NIST standards for Cyber Physical Systems (CPS) which includes the whole gamut of critical infrastructure including health care, emergency response, traffic flow management, electric power generation and delivery, and evolving critical infrastructure areas such as election equipment.
+GRIMM has long roots working to secure critical infrastructure.
+From conducting security assessments to helping develop security framework standards, we are always working.
+This includes the Uniform Cost Accounting International Users Group Advanced Metering Infrastructure (AMI) Security and Smart Grid Security working group and the NIST standards for Cyber Physical Systems (CPS), which includes the whole gamut of critical infrastructure including health care, emergency response, traffic flow management, electric power generation/delivery, and evolving critical infrastructure areas such as election equipment.
 Our range of expertise extends across AMI, control software, human machine interfaces, programmable logic controllers, and other pertinent embedded devices at the intersection of operational software, firmware, and hardware.
 The Critical Infrastructure team overlaps with the Automotive and Transportation Sector team, which provides a unique skill set for evaluating the security of the grid as it relates to electric vehicle infrastructure and charging stations.
-To be able to demonstrate the vulnerabilities in industrial control systems, GRIMM teamed with other leading industry experts to develop the ICS Village, a non-profit that brings experiential learning and awareness of ICS security so utility executives, ICS security personnel, and citizens alike can understand the vulnerability of critical infrastructure to a cyberattack.
+To be able to demonstrate the vulnerabilities in industrial control systems, GRIMM teamed with other leading industry experts to develop the ICS Village, a non-profit that brings experiential learning and awareness of ICS security.
+This allows utility executives, ICS security personnel, and citizens alike to understand the vulnerability of critical infrastructure to a cyberattack.
 Contact the ICS Village for more information.

 GRIMM conducts blackbox/whitebox testing to evaluate areas of threats and weaknesses in banking and financial systems